 - Electrical things tend to break outside.

 The rechargeable battery system is great for use in a car where you can carry a water container along with you.
-It can also be used on hikes if you want to make use of rivers and lakes, but in those instances, it's probably just easier to swim.
+You might want to pack one of these on a hike if you want to make use of rivers and lakes, but in those instances, it’s probably just easier to swim.